Curriculum Vitae

 • Seshadri M, Mazurchuk R, Spernyak J. A, Bhattacharya A, Rustum Y M, Bellnier, D.A.
 Tumor response of human head and neck squamous cell carcinoma (HNSCC) xenografts to the vascular targeting agent 5,6-dimethylxanthenone-4-acetic acid (DMXAA).
 Proc.
 Am.
 Assoc.
 Cancer Res., 2006

 • Bhattacharya A, Tóth K, Mazurchuk R, Spernyak J A, Slocum H K, Pendyala L, Azrak R, Cao S, Durrani F A, Rustum Y M,: Lack of microvessels in well differentiated regions of head and neck squamous cell carcinoma (HNSCC) A253 is associated with fMR imaging detectable hypoxia, limited drug delivery and resistance to irinotecan therapy.
-Clinical Cancer Res, 10, 8005 – 8017, 2004. – Article link
+Clinical Cancer Res, 10, 8005 – 8017, 2004.
+Link to Article

 • Bhattacharya A, Tóth K, Azrak R, Pendyala L, Spernyak J, Cao S, Durrani F A, Mazurchuk R, Slocum H K, Rustum Y M. Resistance to irinotecan is associated with lack of microvessels, hypoxia and limited drug delivery in the well differentiated parts of human head and neck squamous cell carcinoma (HNSCC) A253.
 Proc.
 Am.
 Assoc.
 Cancer Res.
 45, 2004.